 Ironic Echo: A nonverbal version: Sonya, oblivious to the inappropriateness, changes her shirt in the bullpen in the first episode; she does the same thing in the sixth episode, but this time it's because she's gotten Gina's blood all over it.

 Insistent Terminology: In the Season 2 episode "Yankee," Sonya refers to the act of ferrying Eva Guerra over the border as "sneaking in an illegal immigrant," whose status Marco corrects as an undocumented immigrant.
-Reflects Real Life usage, where using one term over another has strong connotations of one's own opinion on the issue.
+Reflects Real Life usage, where using the former over the latter is a Berserk Button issue.